Operating-Owls/Chatbot-Component/README.md

 This is a chatbot component designed to be used in nextjs projects.
 It is powered by OpenAI's GPT-3.5 model.
 It also uses Flask as a backend server to handle the API requests to OpenAI.

 ## Running the Project
-To run the project, you will need to have a `.env` file in the root directory of the project.
-This file should contain the variables found in the `.env.example` file.
-Ensure you replace the OPENAI_API_KEY variable with your own OpenAI API key.
-Once you have the `.env` file set up, you can move on to the next step.
+To run the project, you will need two .env files.
+One in the backend folder and one in the frontend folder.
+The .env files should contain the variables listed in the .env.example files in each folder.
+Replace any placeholder values with your own values.
 Next, you will need to install the dependencies for the backend and frontend servers.
 To do this, open a terminal window and run the following commands to start the backend server:
 ```
 cd backend